 I can often share copies of research, including in press publications—please email.

-I split my publications below into two categories: research (peer-reviewed) and practitioner pieces (columns, etc.).
+I split my publications below into two categories: research (generally peer-reviewed) and practitioner pieces (columns, etc.).

 Ruthmann, S.A., Tobias, E. S., Randles, C., & Thibeault, M. D. (2015).
 Is it the technology?
 Challenging technological determinism in music education.
 In C. Randles (Ed.), Music education: Navigating the future (pp. 122–138).
 New York, NY: Routledge.
 [Amazon and my section is derived from this publicly available paper.]